the truth about vlogging with evelina barry

 What's so great about vlogging?

 I love that I can be myself and let my personality show through.
-It took time to realise that though.
+It took time to realize that, though.

 Do you find that your personality is the same on screen and off or is there a certain level of performance involved?